Adroiti/docs-for-code-review-tools/Cppcheck/stlBoundaries.md

-Pattern: Stl boundaries
+Pattern: Dangerous iterator comparison

 Issue: -

 ## Description

-Iterator compared with operator<.
+Iterator compared with operator `<`.
 This is dangerous since the order of items in the container is not guaranteed.
-One should use operator!= instead to compare iterators.
+One should use `!=` instead to compare iterators.

 ## Further Reading